Aaryan221002/Sorting-Visualizer/README.md

 # Array Simulator
-This is a sorting visualizer project which uses tkinter for user experience.
+>This is a sorting visualizer which simulates arrays in the form of bar graphs.
-It visualizes bubble sort,selection sort,insertion sort,Array reversal and searching techniques.
+>It visualizes bubble sort,selection sort, insertion sort, Array reversal and searching techniques.